 In our first two years of operations our internship scheme has seen 40+ post-graduates to date spend their summer at the Turing, working on data science problems.

 We will prioritise working with schools and bringing young learners into the Turing through internships and work placements.
+We are also working with learned organisations, government and through the Data Skills Taskforce to drive the agenda for data skills training at a national level.

 There is a demand at a high-level in organisations for training and informing employees in critical skills in data and AI.
 This falls into two categories; courses for executives providing a strategic perspective of data science across sectors, and state of the art and best practice workshops.